 • Unique identifiers can be generated within the database and ensure integrity.
 Creating unique identifiers on the application level would be much more complicated and error-prone.

 • As a Primary Index, the Teradata Identity columns ensure even data distribution across the AMPs.

 • The identity column can be used to create primary keys of entities.

-• Teradata Identity columns simplify application logic as well as the maintenance tasks for database administrators.
+• Teradata Identity columns simplify application logic and the maintenance tasks for database administrators.